mixedbread-ai/mixedbread-ai-haystack/README.md

 ## Installation

-Install the mixedbread ai integration with a simple pip command:
+Install the Mixedbread AI integration with a simple pip command:

 ```bash
 pip install mixedbread-ai-haystack